 Volunteers in our Host Visitation Program assist families who have children placed in foster care by supervising and supporting them during family visits.
 For both the children and families, these visits are critical and help reduce the trauma children experience by being separated from their families.
 Volunteers must complete a 15-hour training program.

 We also have a variety of volunteer opportunities that are available on an as-needed basis.
 Our goal is to utilize your talents, experience and interests in ways that support and expand the work of MHA.
 We know your time is valuable, and we thank you for pursuing a volunteer opportunity with us.
-To learn more about how you can get involved, please contact Connie Moustakas, Director of Development, at 914-265-7511 or email@example.com.
+To learn more about how you can get involved, please contact our Development department at 914-265-7512 or firstname.lastname@example.org.